 Figure 5: 3-D Format options within Format Shape Task Pane

 - 3-D Format options within the Format Shape pane are explained below, as marked in Figure 5, above:

 - Allows you to alter Top bevel and Bottom bevel surfaces.
 Click the down-arrow next to Top bevel and Bottom bevel option to bring up some ready to use bevel styles (see Figures 6 and 7).
 You can apply any of the Bevel styles, and later change the width and height values in the relevant Width and Height boxes next to these galleries (refer again to Figures 6 and 7).

 Figure 7: Bottom Bevel

-- Learn how to add Depth to a shape in our Apply 3-D Depth to Shapes in PowerPoint 2013 tutorial.
-Do note that almost all 3-D options need some Depth to show the results from changing other options.
+- Learn how to add Depth to a shape in our Apply 3-D Depth to Shapes in PowerPoint 2016 for Windows tutorial.
+Do note that almost all 3-D options need some Depth to display results from modifying other options.
 So do change the Bevel from the default 0 pt to something higher.

 - This option allows to change the edge thickness values in points and the color of the Contour, as shown in Figure 8.
 The Contour is the edge of a 3D object, as in the perimeter line of a shape.

 - Click the down-arrow next to Material option to bring up some ready to use material categories, such as: Standard, Special Effect, and Translucent, as shown in Figure 9, below.